-The IAI in partnership with the United Nations Office for South South Cooperation (UNOSSC) are launching the joint report “City-to-City Partnerships and South-South and Triangular Cooperation on Sustainable Urban Development” that focuses on how cities of the Global South are using innovative, collaborative and evidence-based processes in efforts to better deal with global changes.
+The IAI and the United Nations Office for South South Cooperation (UNOSSC) launched the joint report “City-to-City Partnerships and South-South and Triangular Cooperation on Sustainable Urban Development” on how cities of the Global South are using innovative, collaborative and evidence-based processes to better deal with global changes

 Researchers: Jeremy Pittman (Canada), Omar Defeo (Uruguay), Alberto Piola and Betina Lomovasky (Argentina), Mauricio Castrejón (Ecuador), Osmar O. Möller Jr. (Brazil)